Low microphone output level

 Loss of audio – basics

-The most common issues we see, are permanent or sporadic loss of audio in to the headset.
+Permanent or sporadic loss of audio in to the headset means that there is either a bad connection or no connection at all between the Avee and the headset.
 Meaning you can not hear yourself talking – and you can not hear ATC.

-Even if these issues are serious, they are easy to detect – and easy to fix.
+Even if this issue is serious, it is easy to detect – and easy to fix.

 The golden rule here is that if you can not hear yourself talking – something is wrong.